Imagine it’s your first day at a new job. Maybe your dream job.

 Sound crazy?
 According to Gallup, only 12% of employees agree their organization does a great job of onboarding new employees.
-For many, there is no welcoming ceremony, no formal training and nothing that makes the new hire feel like they’re somewhere they should be proud of.
+For many, especially after a pandemic, there is no welcoming ceremony, no formal training and nothing that makes the new hire feel like they’re somewhere they should be proud of.

 Over $30 Billion is spent annually to retain employees who are not happy, engaged, or understanding of their roles.
 Talk about a waste of money.
 These are all very simple things, which, if the proper time is spent, can be addressed during the onboarding process.
-As studies show, addressing these key components early, can increase employee performance and retention upwards of 50%.
+Studies show that addressing these key components early, can increase employee performance and retention upwards of 50%.

 So let’s talk about some simple steps that any organization can take to improve their onboarding process:

 Everyone loves to get free stuff, so onboarding kits are a no-brainer.
 Not only does it make the recipient happy (and happy means more productivity), it also immediately empowers them to become a brand ambassador and walking advertisement while using the merch outside of the office.
 But of course, you don’t want to give them a box of clicky pens or a generic white C-handle coffee cup.
 You want to give them product that ties in with your culture; things they would actually be proud to brandish during off-hours.

 Disclaimer: While some can be pretty elaborate, you don’t have to drop a lot of cash to make an impact.
 The total cost can be built around any budget.
-Keep in mind, onboarding kits are a very small investment on someone who we foresee being a part of our community for the next ten years.
+Keep in mind, onboarding kits are a very small investment on someone who may be a part of our community for the next ten years.